This article will detail all the penalties you account for regarding drugs in Kentucky and more.

 Kentucky Statute Chapter 218A.020 stipulates that the state complies with the federal substance restrictions.
-Therefore, psilocybin, the primary psychoactive component of magic mushrooms, is considered to be a Schedule I drug.
+Therefore, psilocybin, the primary psychoactive component of magic mushrooms, is considered a Schedule I drug.

 Possessing or selling magic mushrooms in Kentucky can lead to a fine of $1,000 and a year in prison.
-However, experts have begun to recommend the reclassification of mushrooms due to their medicinal use and low potential for abuse.
+However, experts have begun recommending the reclassification of mushrooms due to their medicinal use and low potential for abuse.

 As for magic mushroom spores, these aren’t explicitly banned.
 You can buy these spores online and have them delivered to Kentucky legally — however, as soon as the spores are germinated, they become illegal as per federal regulations.

 Map of Magic Mushroom Laws in the US

 Yes, magic mushrooms grow everywhere in the world except Antarctica.

 Several species of psilocybin mushrooms can be found in pastures around the state of Kentucky, including:

 - Psilocybe baeocystis — these potent mushrooms grow mainly in temperate forests, but beware that some poisonous mushrooms look very similar.

 - Psilocybe cubensis — possibly the most famous shroom species, as it is found all over the world.
 Look for it in warm places.